FrancoisPorcher/FutureLatents/README.md

 model generates the future latent representations in a purely conditioned fashion.

-It currently targets the VJEPA2 and DINOv3 backbones and the Kinetics 400 dataset, and provides a `Kinetics400_cached` variant for training on pre-computed embeddings.
+It supports two backbones — VJEPA2 and DINOv3 — on Kinetics‑400.
+Three
+prediction regimes are available:

+- Deterministic (Predictor): direct regression of future latents
+- Deterministic (Cross‑Attention): context→target cross‑attention variant
+- Stochastic (Flow Matching): diffusive/flow‑matching training

+There is also a `Kinetics400_cached` path to train on pre‑computed embeddings.
 Support for 4DS is incoming alongside additional backbones and datasets.

 ## Installation